-2014-2015 Biological Sciences
+Biological Sciences

 This degree program prepares students for transfer to four-year baccalaureate programs majoring in the biosciences and related academic tracks such as premed and pre-vet.
-Coursework will transfer in its entirety to Minnesota State University-Mankato and may transfer in part or entirety to other baccalaureate institutions.
-Students should meet with a representative of the transfer institution when planning class schedules.
-For additional information about the biological sciences degree, visit the biology department Web site at http://webs.anokaramsey. edu/biology/.
+For assistance in program planning, or to explore additional transfer options, students should schedule a time to meet with an academic advisor.
+This degree may transfer in part or in its entirety to baccalaureate institutions.
+Students should meet with a representative of the transfer institution when planning their program.
+For additional information about the biological sciences degree, visit the biology department Web site at http://webs.anokaramsey.edu/biology/.